alexalemi/blog.alexalemi.com/kl.md

   <img width="45%" src="figures/KLdiagram.svg"
     alt="Joint characterization of distribution.">
   <figcaption>
-  Figure xx.
+  Figure 1.
 Two equivalent ways to express the joint distribution $q(\mathcal{D}\mathcal{T})$.
   </figcaption>
   </center>
 </figure>
 We've just specified our prior beliefs with 3 numbers, imagining our process as having two steps, first we either had the disease or not $(q(\mathcal{D}))$ and then, conditioned on that we get the result of our test $(q(\mathcal{T}|\mathcal{D}))$.
-Equivalently, we could have just given the joint probability distribution, as shown in Figure xx.
+Equivalently, we could have just given the joint probability distribution, as shown in Figure 1.

 The point now is that if we were to update our beliefs, in the diagram on the right there is just a single distribution $q(\mathcal{D},\mathcal{T})$, in the one on the left there are essentially three different distributions